By Brad Saxton

-Here’s a rundown on how all three York City Ladies sides got on over this past weekend.
+Here’s a rundown on how all three teams got on over the weekend for York City Ladies.

 York City Ladies 1st Team just missed the win on Sunday afternoon when a second-half injury equaliser saw the girls come away with a 2-2 draw at Chester Le Street Town Women in a hard-working and battling performance from the MinsterBelles.

 Jess Holder’s impressive strike from 30-yards out originally handed the MinsterBelles the lead in the first half after dominant pressure in the final third throughout the opening forty-five minutes.

 After the hosts responded with an equaliser earlier in the second-half, substitute Ruby Gore went one-on-one with the goalkeeper, before beating the goalkeeper from close-range to re-hand York the lead.

 But a late equaliser in second-half injury time saw the MinsterBelles settle for a point, as they came back down to North Yorkshire with a point.

 Steph Turnbull’s side are back in action this coming Sunday when they travel to Blainscough Park to take on Chorley in the FA Women’s National League Plate 1st Round (2pm kick-off).